rlf89/New-token-tracker/README.md

-# new-token-tracker
+# New-token-tracker
-Script for discovering new BSC tokens once they appear in CoinGecko and CoinMarketCap
+Script for discovering new BSC tokens once they appear in CoinGecko and CoinMarketCap.
+It runs in background continuously and plays alert sound if listing changes !